Project overview

 Project Lifecycle: From Ground to Grid

 The construction of a utility-scale solar power plant like the Black Hollow Sun complex follows a series of well-defined phases that reflect both engineering best practices and strict regulatory standards in the State of Colorado and across the United States.
-This interactive timeline highlights the key steps involved
+This interactive timeline highlights the key steps involved:

 This content is blocked.